St. Athanasius College

-An online program where adult students take one course at a time for approximately 16 months to finish their Associate's Degree.
-Students take four practicum courses, five leadership courses, and seven courses on Orthodox Theological Studies.
+An online program where adult students take one course at a time for approximately 24 months to finish their Associate's Degree.
+Students take four practicum courses plus leadership and Orthodox Theological Studies.
 Our cohorts have a maximum of 20 students, so APPLY today to reserve your spot.

 Our curriculum focuses on three key areas